 Here is a list of some possible crimes in Wisconsin that the abuser may have committed.
 You can click on the links to read the legal definition of each crime on our State Statutes page:

-The Wisconsin Department of Justice runs Victim Services, which provides information on victims’ rights and services.
-You can also call them through the Wisconsin Victim Hotline at (800) 446-6564.
+The Wisconsin Department of Justice runs the Office of Crime Victim Services, which provides information on victims’ rights and services.
+For information on victims’ compensation in Wisconsin, visit the Wisconsin Department of Justice’s website.